Kacper1130/SimplifiedStockMarket/README.md

 The application will be available at `http://localhost:<port>`.

+> **Note:** After starting the application, nginx may return `502` for the first 10-20 seconds while Spring Boot instances are initializing.

+## Running Tests

 Tests are run separately from the application startup.
 Docker must be running (required by Testcontainers).

 **Linux/macOS:**